 Bed bugs are a tiny pest that’s only about the size of an apple seed, but they can be a major headache for homeowners in Westchester.
 These pests are a reddish-brown color and have oval-shaped bodies.
-While they are difficult to see given their miniature size, you can find them if you know what and where to look.
+While they are difficult to see, given their miniature size, you can find them if you know what and where to look.
 But, overall, there are other signs of an infestation you’re more likely to notice.

 Luckily, bed bug bites are not linked to the spread of any illnesses that we know of, but they can still cause other health concerns such as secondary infections and insomnia.
-Because of this, it’s important to learn the main signs of bed bugs, so you can identify a bed bug infestation early on.
+Because of this, it’s important to learn the main signs of bed bugs so that you can identify a bed bug infestation early on.

 How To Identify A Bed Bug Bite

 Bites are usually the first sign of a bed bug infestation in Westchester County.
-Most of the time these bites are red with a clear or dark center, and they usually appear in zigzags or lines on your skin.
+Most of the time, these bites are red with a clear or dark center, and they usually appear in zigzags or lines on your skin.
 Bed bugs will bite anywhere that your skin is exposed while sleeping.
 It can be hard to differentiate bed bug bites from other bug bites or stings, so always consult with a healthcare professional if you’re unsure.

-Many people also wonder why it is that bed bugs only bite us while we sleep, but there is a rather fascinating but simple reason for this.
+Many people also wonder why bed bugs only bite us while we sleep, but there is a rather fascinating but simple reason for this.
 Bed bugs can sense the amount of carbon dioxide that we let off while sleeping, so they can tell when we’ve drifted off and that it’s a safe time for them to feast.